programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 Note that it is a good idea to keep API data view open on a web browser, when developing a web page (from now on in this tutorial too), because you often need to examine the data in this way.

 # XAMPP installation
 Now, we have to set up a new environment.
 Please go to [XAMPP website](https://www.apachefriends.org/), download the software for your OS, and install it.
 The current version is 7.2.9.
-It should be pretty straightforward to install, but remember where you install XAMPP (e.g. C:\xampp).
+If you follow the instructions below, it should be pretty straightforward to install, but remember where you install XAMPP.

 {% include figure.html filename="XAMPPwebsite.jpg" caption="Download XAMPP from the website" %}

 ***Windows***

 1. Double-click the downloaded file (exe) to start the installation process
+2. By default, XAMPP should be installed at: C:\xampp folder
-2. See a full tutorial [here](http://www.letscodepro.com/install-xampp-windows-mac-linux/#more-209)
+3. See a full tutorial [here](http://www.letscodepro.com/install-xampp-windows-mac-linux/#more-209)

 ***Mac OSX***

 1. Double-click the downloaded file (dmg) to start the installation process
-2. XAMPP should be installed at: /Applications/XAMPP folder
+2. By default, XAMPP should be installed at: /Applications/XAMPP folder
 3. See a full tutorial [here](http://www.letscodepro.com/install-xampp-on-mac-osx/)

 ***Linux***

 1. Change permission (chmod 755 xampp-linux-*-installer.run)
 2. Run installer (sudo ./xampp-linux-*-installer.run)
-3. XAMPP should be installed at: /opt/lampp folder
+3. By default, XAMPP should be installed at: /opt/lampp folder
 4. See a full tutorial [here](http://www.letscodepro.com/install-xampp-on-ubuntu-linux/#more-249)

 ## XAMPP and the first Go with PHP